When is the best time to visit Sydney?

 There are lots of things to consider when you are trying to choose the best time to visit Sydney.
-The weather, public holidays and school vacation periods can all impact how much you enjoy your holiday both in regard to price and how crowded things get.
+The weather, public holidays and school vacation periods can all impact how much you enjoy your holiday, impacting costs and crowds.

 Weather and Average Temperatures

 Our location in the Southern Hemisphere means the seasons are opposite to Europe, North America and most of Asia.